<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1331609480336863&amp;ev=PageView&amp;noscript=1">

 The Hidden Costs of Poor Data Quality

 “D&A leaders must take pragmatic and targeted actions to improve their enterprise data quality if they want to accelerate their organisations’ digital transformation”, says Gartner, whose recent research estimates that poor data quality costs organisations an annual average $12.9 million.
-The technological research firm argues that in addition to the immediate negative effect on revenue, the long term effects of poor quality data can increase the complexity of data ecosystems and lead to poor decision making.
-In this article, we will discuss what defines ‘good’ versus poor data quality, what leads to poor data quality, the impact and costs of poor data quality, and how investing in data engineering can improve and prevent poor data quality.

 Defining good data quality

-On a surface level, determining the quality of data might seem straightforward - either it’s accurate or inaccurate, right?
 Unfortunately, it’s not so simple.
-Grow posits that data (and especially big data) can have a variety of quality issues that go beyond true or false.
-In actuality, there are seven dimensions to consider when evaluating data quality.
+Grow posits that data (and especially big data) can have a variety of quality issues that extend beyond mere accuracy.
+In fact, there are seven dimensions to consider when evaluating data quality.

 7 elements to determine good quality data